Tarnów: Holocaust resistance

 In the midst of the 1942 deportations, some Jews in Tarnów organized a Jewish resistance movement.
 Many of the resistance leaders were young Zionists involved in the Hashomer Hatzair youth movement.
 Many of those who left the ghetto to join the partisans fighting in the forests later fell in battle with SS units.
 Other resisters sought to establish escape routes to Hungary, but with limited success.
 The Germans decided to destroy the Tarnów ghetto in September 1943.
 The surviving 10,000 Jews were deported, 7,000 of them to Auschwitz and 3,000 to the Plaszow concentration camp in Kraków.
 In late 1943, Tarnów was declared "free of Jews" (Judenrein).
 By the end of the war, the overwhelming majority of Tarnów Jews had been murdered by the Germans.
 Although 700 Jews returned in 1945, some of them soon left the city.
 Many moved to Israel.

 Property restoration

-Our Lady of the Scapular

 The church of Our Lady of the Scapular in Tarnów was built on a plot that was illegally obtained by the parish from the descendants of Jewish Holocaust survivors.
-The plot, which belonged to a Goldman family, remained in the care of family friend Jerzy Poetschkes after Blanka Drillich (née Goldman), the last remnant of the family, left Poland after the war.
-In 1987 Poetchkes, with the advice of parish lawyers, claimed that the plot has been abandoned (i.e. the last owner is unknown, or had perished), despite being in contact with the Drillichs; he then sold half the plot and transferred the other half to the Church.
 In 2016, following a lengthy legal battle, a three judge panel found the Church had acted in bad faith and had no legal rights to the property.
 A year later the case was re-opened after the Church appealed to the local district attorney, with the personal involvement of Minister of Justice Zbigniew Ziobro.